mariebehzadi/presentations/Machine Learning/slides.md

 <br>

-Ensemble learning is an approach where two or more modes are fit on the same data and the predictions from each model are combined.
+Ensemble learning is an approach where two or more models are fit on the same data and the predictions from each model are combined.

 The objective of ensemble learning is to achieve better performance with the ensemble of models as compared to any individual model.
 This involves both deciding how to create models used in the ensemble and how to best combine the predictions from the ensemble members.

+Ensemble learning is a useful approach for improving the predictive skill on a problem domain and to reduce the variance of stochastic learning algorithms, such as artificial neural networks.
 ---

 # Further Reading